Jelewis1337/SimplePrintf/README.md

 <h3>Introduction</h3>
 <p>This program does not fully simulate the behavior of the print function.
-This is an exam practice code that I sketched out in 3 hours for practice. ёThere is no memory management, no static variables, no repeated iterations along the line, no memory allocation.
+This is an exam practice code that I sketched out in 3 hours for practice.
+There is no memory management, no static variables, no repeated iterations along the line, no memory allocation.
 The whole function is performed in one pass</p>
 <h3>What this function can do</h3>
 <p>Like a printf, it displays the required data in the console, but not all and not completely as a printf. more specifically